 Step 1: Open a PDF in “Preview.”
 In most cases, PDFs should automatically open in Preview unless you’ve chosen another program for the job.
 You may have to find your PDF file and right click to open in Preview if necessary (not sure how to right click?
 Read this).

 Step 2: In the “File” tab, choose the “Open…” selection.

 Step 3: Change the name, add tags, choose the export location and, most importantly, set the “Format” to “JPEG.”
 Select “Save” to finish up.
 That’s it!

 If you only want to save part of the PDF, then head over to “View” and make sure “Thumbnails” is turned on.
 This allows you to select particular pages via the Thumbnail sidebar.

 This process works great for simple conversions.
 However, you can’t really tweak the PDF in any meaningful way, which could be annoying for more complex projects.
-If yours falls into that category, we suggest you take a look at our online suggestions for tools that offer more customization and ways to fix problematic PDFs further down this page.
+If yours falls into that category, we suggest you try the online tools suggested above.